gogoair/react-combo-select/README.md

 ```

 ### text
+### defaultText
-Text will be displayed as somehintg you have selected or set as a start value, default for this is "-Select me-"
+Text will be displayed as something you have selected or set as a start value, for this example it's "-Select me-".
+If you dont provide `defaultText` or `text` prop, value by default is 'Select'. `text` have greater specificity than `defaultText`

 ```javascript
 let standardArray = ["JA007D", "JA008D", "JA009D", "JA010D"];